erics273/learning-angular4-with-timely/05-what-is-a-component.md

 instantiated per an element in a template.
 [/callout-info]

-In practice, what that means is, instead of writing some HTML like this and including it everywhere you want to use it
+In the days of jQuery when we didn't have frameworks that supported components, the blending of presentation, data, and behavior, we'd have to write some HTML like this everywhere we wanted "star ratings"

 ```html
 <div class="star-rating">